-Details of the number of formal complaints received by any given school from the preceding school year are available from the school office and on our website.
+Details of the number of formal complaints received by any given school from the preceding school year are available from the school office.

 Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the Education and Skills Act 2008, or some other legal authority, requests access to them.